The Geometric Anatomy of Capability Acquisition in Transformers: Related Work

 \section{Related Work}

-\emph{Representation geometry during training.} \citet{li2025representation} track the eigenspectrum of hidden-state covariance matrices across Pythia training and identify three developmental phases: representational collapse, entropy-seeking expansion, and compression-seeking consolidation.
-We observe consistent geometric phenomenology on Pythia, confirming their three-phase pattern, but ask a fundamentally different question: Li et al.\ characterize developmental phases without defining emergence timing or testing temporal precedence, while we test whether geometric changes \emph{predict} capability emergence.
-Specifically, we (1)~perform \emph{task-conditioned} analysis revealing task-specific collapse floors, (2)~compare five geometric frameworks head-to-head for temporal precedence, and (3)~quantitatively evaluate predictive power.
-Shared metrics (RankMe, eigenspectrum analysis) validate that we measure the same geometric properties; the questions are distinct. \citet{belrose2024statistics} demonstrate that language models learn statistics of increasing complexity during training, which aligns with our finding of progressive representation diversification post-collapse, though their focus is on probing complexity rather than geometric measures.
+\emph{Representation geometry during training.} \citet{li2025representation} study the eigenspectra of hidden-state covariance matrices across Pythia training and identify three developmental phases: collapse, expansion and compression.
+We reproduce this three stage pattern here on Pythia, but focus on a different but related question: do the geometry changes \emph{precede} capability acquisition, which \citet{li2025representation} do not test.
+Our task-conditioned study reveals patterns (such as task-dependent floors and top-down propagation) not visible in their global approach. \citet{chen2025condensation} provide a theoretical account in which they show that outer layer parameters reorganize first while attention parameters remain static.
+The per-layer \rankme analysis presented here is consistent with this outer layer reorganization and further shows that collapse starts at the output layer and propagates inward. \citet{belrose2024statistics} show that models learn statistics of increasing complexity over training, which is also consistent with our observation that representational complexity increases after the initial collapse.

-\emph{Loss landscape geometry.} The Hessian eigenspectrum has been extensively studied as a characterization of the loss landscape~\citep{ghorbani2019investigation, sagun2018empirical, papyan2018full}, revealing a bulk-plus-outlier structure that evolves during training.
-Loss barriers between adjacent checkpoints~\citep{vlaar2022linear} provide a complementary view of landscape connectivity.
-Our contribution is not new geometric measures but a systematic temporal comparison: when do these different geometric lenses respond relative to behavioral emergence?
+\emph{Loss landscape geometry.} The Hessian eigenspectrum has been shown to develop a bulk-plus-outlier structure during training~\citep{ghorbani2019investigation, sagun2018empirical, papyan2018full}, and the loss barriers between adjacent checkpoints give a complementary view of the landscape connectivity~\citep{vlaar2022linear}.
+We study both, but find neither gives a signal before capability acquisition (\S\ref{sec:geometric-hierarchy}).

-\emph{Singular Learning Theory.} \citet{watanabe2009algebraic} establishes that singular models (where the Fisher information matrix is degenerate) require a geometric characterization beyond the Hessian.
-The local learning coefficient $\lambda$ generalizes the classical notion of model dimension to singular settings. \citet{lau2023quantifying} develop practical estimators for $\lambda$ via SGLD sampling and propose it as a progress measure for training. \citet{hoogland2024developmental} apply LLC to detect developmental stages in GPT-2 training, finding that LLC transitions precede behavioral changes.
-Our work provides a more systematic comparison in a different regime: across 24 multi-task emergence events, LLC is synchronous with behavior (0/24 precursor rate).
-This does not invalidate the findings of \citet{hoogland2024developmental} in single-task settings, but indicates that LLC's temporal relationship with emergence is context-dependent, an important boundary condition for its use as a generic monitoring tool.